 About Pew Research Center’s Spring 2023 Global Attitudes Survey

-Results for this survey are based on telephone, face-to-face and online interviews conducted under the direction of Gallup, Kantar Public, Langer Research Associates and Social Research Centre.
+Results for the survey are based on telephone, face-to-face and online interviews conducted under the direction of Gallup, Kantar Public, Langer Research Associates and Social Research Centre.
 The results are based on national samples, unless otherwise noted.
-Read more details about our international survey methodology and country-specific sample designs.
-Results for the U.S. survey are based on data from the Center’s American Trends Panel.
+More details about our international survey methodology and country-specific sample designs are available here.
+Results for the U.S. survey are based on data from the American Trends Panel.

 The American Trends Panel survey methodology